plaatsoft/drupal-oostpoort/v6.x/README.txt

  - Bugfix: Delete member is working again.
  - Bugfix: When new member is added all date fields are now correctly filled.
  - Build for Drupal 6.x
+ - Filter novisit in visit address selection.
  - First official release for public us!

-Todo:

- - Filter novisit in visit address selection.

 Nice to have
 ------------
 - Google map intergration.